vuejs/docs/src/guide/built-ins/teleport.md

 The `to` target of `<Teleport>` expects a CSS selector string or an actual DOM node.
 Here, we are essentially telling Vue to "**teleport** this template fragment **to** the **`body`** tag".

-You can click the button below and inspect the `<body>` tag via browser devtools:
+You can click the button below and inspect the `<body>` tag via your browser's devtools:

 <script setup>
 let open = $ref(false)